amitdsonaje/Musafir-Travelling-Website/README.md

 # Musafir-Travelling-Website

-Travelling website made using HTML, CSS and Javascript.
+Traveling website made using HTML, CSS, and Javascript.
-Stores the data from the user to the Excel sheet.